HighCapable/YukiHookAPI/docs-source/src/en/api/special-features/host-inject.md

 )
 // Exclude Class names belonging to the Module App
 // They will be loaded by the ClassLoader of the Module App (the current Hook process)
-// ❗The following content is for demonstration only
+// The following content is for demonstration only
 // DO NOT USE IT DIRECTLY, please refer to your actual situation ModuleClassLoader.excludeModuleClasses(
     "com.demo.entry.HookEntry",